The Man who Bought a Dream

 The storyteller suggests that this story is about greed and about not giving up hope.
 But the polarity (a polarity represents an important psychological issue) in the middle of the tale between the greedy rich man and the poor man functions partly as a distractor.

-The main polarity/tension occurs at the beginning of the tale, between the man who bought the dream and the dreamer: that this is the main polarity is confirmed by repetition.
+The main polarity/tension occurs at the beginning of the tale, in the tension between the man who bought the dream and the dreamer: that this is the main polarity is confirmed by repetition.
 Repetitions are new, different images, whose interpretations repeat that of a prior image.
 These new images-with-interpretations provide internal, textual evidence for the first interpretation’s accuracy.
 Here the first repetition is the tension between the man who bought the dream and his wife; the next is the tension between his wife and her family.
-In each case what is at question is the correct attitude towards a dream.
+In all three polarities what is at question is the correct attitude towards a dream.

 This interpretation is confirmed by another repetition: the man despaired as he returned home because he had believed in the dream and then he thought he had been wrong to do so.
 The main argument of this story is that a dream tells the truth and must be treated with reverence.

-Having understood the distracting function of the polarity between generosity and greed, we can now see that this second polarity also functions as yet another repetition, in that it concerns the correct attitude towards inner work: the rewards of the work must be shared generously.
+Having understood the distracting function of the polarity between generosity and greed, we can now see that this polarity also functions as yet another repetition, in that it concerns the correct attitude towards inner work: the rewards of inner work must be shared generously.

 Barefoot and shirtless, enter the market